YusiEchoHua/YusiEchoHua.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Wang Luning from China, and I'm currently a senior student at the Department of Electronic Engineering, Tsinghua University.
+This is Luning Wang from China, and I'm currently a senior student at the Department of Electronic Engineering, Tsinghua University.
 My research interests mainly focus on model compression and acceleration for large language models.
-I plan to study for a master's degree abroad after graduating from Tsinghua University.
+I am applying to schools in the United States to study for a master's degree。

 📖 Research
 ------